oliverkiranbrown/oliverkiranbrown.github.io/content/writing/hairloss_and_masculinity/hairloss_and_masculinity.md

 ---
-title: In 2025, I thought a lot about hairloss and masculinity
+title: In 2025, I thought alot about...
 description: A submission for lovely writing project <3
 tags: ['Writing','Personal']
 date: 2025-12-12